 - 1. If your storage array contains only one controller or you do not have a multipath driver installed, stop I/O activity to the storage array to prevent application errors.
 If your storage array has two controllers and you have a multipath driver installed, you do not need to stop I/O activity. - 2.
 Select Support > Upgrade Center. - 3.
 Download the new file from the Support site to your management client. - a.
-In the area labeled SANtricity OS Controller Software upgrade, click NetApp Support. - b.
-On the Support web site, click the Downloads tab, and then select Software. - c.
-Select SANtricity OS Controller Software. - d.
+Click NetApp Support to launch the Support web site. - b.
+On the Support web site, click the Downloads tab, and then select Downloads. - c.
+Select E-Series SANtricity OS Controller Software. - d.
 Follow the remaining instructions.